 - Listen to online and social media chatter on the promoters of a borrower

 Early Warning Systems rely on tens of thousands of data points to measure and monitor risks, which is almost impossible for humans to replicate.
-Artificial Intelligence can transform Early Warning Systems, enabling them to make instantaneous predictions and extract actionable insights from disparate data sources, using these four distinct transformative components:
+Artificial Intelligence can transform Early Warning Systems, enabling them to detect and flag early warning signals in credit monitoring, make instantaneous predictions and extract actionable insights from disparate data sources, using these four distinct transformative components:- Collating data from multiple touch points

 - Cleansing, validating and restructuring data into valuable information